Department of Engineering Technology

 The Bachelor of Science major in Concrete Industry Management

-The Bachelor of Science (B.S.) degree with a major in Concrete Industry Management (CIM) prepares students who are grounded in basic construction management, knowledgeable in concrete technology and techniques and able to manage people and systems to promote products and devices related to the concrete industry.
-CIM professionals find a wide array of opportunities in the concrete industry including positions in sales, operations, technical services and construction management.
+The Bachelor of Science (B.S.) degree with a major in Concrete Industry Management (CIM) prepares students for professional careers in the concrete construction industry.
+The concrete construction industry requires graduates who are knowledgeable in concrete material technology and techniques, able to manage people and systems to promote products and technologies related to the concrete industry, and grounded in basic construction management principles.
+CIM students complete coursework related to concrete material science, concrete technology, concrete products, methods of concrete construction, and a required business administration minor.
+CIM graduates find a wide array of opportunities in the $1 trillion concrete industry worldwide including positions in project management, estimating, sales, plant operations, technical services, logistics, quality control and quality assurance, environmental and regulatory, and safety professions. .
 The Concrete Industry Management program at Texas State University is accredited by the Association of Technology, Management, and Applied Engineering (ATMAE).

 The Bachelor of Science major in Construction Science and Management

 The Bachelor of Science (B.S.) degree with a major in Construction Science and Management (CSM) prepares students to enter professional careers in the construction industry.
 To meet the growing demands of industry, students may choose a residential or a commercial construction concentration.
-Graduates may become construction project managers, estimators, schedulers, field engineers, virtual design and construction (VDC) specialists, general and/or subcontractors, code inspectors, material suppliers and technical sales representatives.
-Students learn the technical aspects of how construction projects are built through classes in residential, commercial, and heavy civil/highway.
-They also learn how to manage construction through the required business administration minor and the major courses in estimating, scheduling and project management.
-Career opportunities are many in this industry, with total national construction spending over $1.34 trillion in 2019.
-Students entering this degree need to successfully complete the Pre-Construction Curriculum before they will be allowed to register for advanced Construction Science and Management courses.
+Many graduates become construction project managers, estimators, schedulers, field engineers, virtual design and construction (VDC) specialists, general and/or subcontractors, code inspectors, material suppliers and technical sales representatives.
+Students learn the technical aspects of how construction projects are built through classes in residential, commercial, and heavy civil/highway construction.
+They also learn how to manage construction through the required business administration minor and the major courses in estimating, scheduling, project management and construction finance.
+Career opportunities are many in this industry, with total national construction spending over $1.98 trillion in 2023.
+Students entering this degree need to successfully complete the Pre-Construction Curriculum before registering for advanced Construction Science and Management courses.
 Also, an internship is required, where students spend 400 hours over 10 weeks working in the construction industry.
 Students interested in pursuing the Construction Science and Management degree program can receive more information on the major by contacting a CSM Faculty Advisor.
-This degree program is accredited by the American Council for Construction Education (ACCE).
+The CSM degree program is accredited by the American Council for Construction Education (ACCE).

 The Bachelor of Science major in Engineering Technology

-The Bachelor of Science (B.S.) degree with a major in Engineering Technology provides students with the technical background to work in engineering projects related to designing and planning production processes and automated systems, designing products and production facilities, developing tooling, establishing quality assurance and continuous improvement procedures, implementing test and maintenance plans, developing safety programs, and establishing work methods and lean systems.
+The Bachelor of Science (B.S.) degree with a major in Engineering Technology provides students with a comprehensive technical foundation for engaging in engineering projects.
+This program covers various aspects including planning and design of production processes and automated systems, creation of innovative products and production facilities, development of tooling solutions, establishment of quality assurance and continuous improvement procedures, implementation of test and maintenance plans, development of safety programs, and establishment of work methods and lean systems.
 Students can specialize in Electrical Engineering Technology, Civil Engineering Technology, Environmental Engineering Technology, Manufacturing Engineering Technology, and Mechanical Engineering Technology.
-An internship is required, where students spend 10 weeks and 400 hours-working in industry.
+An internship is required, where students spend 10 weeks and 400 hours working in industry.
 A minor is not required for the B.S. in Engineering Technology degree.
 This degree program is accredited by the Engineering Technology Accreditation Commission of ABET, www.abet.org.

 Admissions Requirements